alexmingoia/purescript-pux/README.md

 [![Build Status](https://travis-ci.org/alexmingoia/purescript-pux.svg?branch=master)](https://travis-ci.org/alexmingoia/purescript-pux)
 [![Gitter Chat](https://img.shields.io/gitter/room/gitterHQ/gitter.svg)](https://gitter.im/alexmingoia/purescript-pux)

-Pux is an PureScript interface to React, similar to the [Elm app architecture](https://github.com/evancz/elm-architecture-tutorial).
+Pux is a PureScript interface to React, similar to the [Elm app architecture](https://github.com/evancz/elm-architecture-tutorial).
 It is a simple pattern for modular, nested components that are easy to test, refactor, and debug - making it simple and straightforward to build complex web